News from Camp Miscellany

 Came home and opened a box of recently-arrived tea from the World Tea House to find a gift from the owner (who knows my tastes).
 The Assam tea was indeed quite good; I was able to brew it to a rich, dark brown, and there was no bitter aftertaste at all.

 Sean is on the mend from scheduled surgery, Salem remains reasonably healthy, and while there are both regular and irregular stressors aplenty this semester, I remain grateful for the opportunity to be at university.
-Some dark part of me has been cataloging disasters lately though; too many hurricanes, too many wildfires, too much flooding, a prolonged and perhaps irreversible drought in southern India (otherwise called desertification), and an insect die-off some are calling apocalyptic.
+Some dark part of me has been cataloguing disasters lately though; too many hurricanes, too many wildfires, too much flooding, a prolonged and perhaps irreversible drought in southern India (otherwise called desertification), and an insect die-off some are calling apocalyptic.

 Today I feel a bit like I'm feeding crows, drinking tea, and waiting for the world to end, but Sean remains hopeful.
 Perhaps that's because he's always had a good heart.